michaelfortunato/personal-website/db/mcc-and-fabrice-ballard.md

 ---
-title: "MCC and the Inspiration of Fabrice Ballard"
 createdTimestamp: "2020-01-02"
 modifiedTimestamp: "2020-01-02"
-tags: "Compiler"
+tags: ["Compiler"]
 ---

+# MCC and the Inspiration of Fabrice Ballard

 MCC is an in progress C compiler which emphasizes a clean and performant front end design, rather than